 Located in the inland region of southeastern North Carolina, The University of North Carolina at Pembroke offers both high-quality education and personalized attention to its more than 8,300 students.

 Here you will find an intimate teaching and learning environment with small classes, award-winning faculty, and extensive outreach to support student success.
 Students enrolled at UNC Pembroke have abundant opportunities to conduct research, exercise leadership, volunteer for community service, participate in the arts, join organizations, enjoy athletics, and much more.

-Now, there’s another reason to choose UNCP — an incredible value thanks to a new program called NC Promise, which lowers the price of tuition to $500 for in-state students and $2,500 per semester for out-of-state students.
+Now, there’s another reason to choose UNCP — an incredible value thanks to a program called NC Promise, which sets undergraduate tuition to $500 for in-state students and $2,500 per semester for out-of-state students.
 Over four years with our present tuition rate, this is a savings of more than $10,000 for in-state students a $40,000 for out-of-state students!
 As a result, students will be required to borrow less and face less debt after graduation – allowing them to focus on achieving their personal and career goals whether in work or graduate school.

 We have an extraordinary history.
 Founded in 1887 by American Indians, this school was the first state-supported college for American Indians in the nation.
 It is a remarkable story of a people's passion for learning and their belief that education is the foundation for a better life.
 From the beginning, the university's purpose was to transform lives through education.
 We continue pursuing that mission every day.